Twood95/VineyardCopy/site/content/contact.md

   Experience expertly hand-crafted wines.
 We strive to bring our love of wine into the homes of our fellow Kansans.
 We take pride in our product and dedicate ourselves to provide exceptional quality to our patrons.
-title: asdf
+title: Contact Us
 type: contact
 page: /contact.html
-heading: asdf
+heading: We Would Love Feedback
 intro:
   blurbs:
-    - header: asdfs
+    - header: ''
       text: |+

     - header: null